 Council on Aging of Central Oregon or other Area Agencies on Aging (AAA)

 “AAAs” are available in most major cities and provide resources for older adults.
 Services at each office will vary, so you’ll need to contact your local office to see what they provide.
-Typically, AAAs offer free Medicare counseling, nutrition education, food support like Meals on Wheel, minor home repair, and help with applying for government assistance programs.
+Typically, AAAs offer free Medicare counseling, nutrition education, food support like Meals on Wheels, minor home repair, and help with applying for government assistance programs.

 Hello i am trying to get approved for the lifeline and cap and ebb programs for my elderly parents and grandparents who all live in the same house but do not share income or bills